When’s the last time you went to a celebration and you didn’t see any balloons?

 It’s probably been a while.
 Balloons are a staple at all kinds of celebrations, from birthday parties to grand openings to retirement parties and more.

 And it’s not that difficult to understand why.
 Balloons are a fun decoration for any event.
-There’s also a certain amount of awe involved when watching balloons disappear as they float higher and higher into the sky.

 Children in particular absolutely love balloons.
 They love hanging on to them, watching them get twisted into balloon animals, or even using them to engage in water balloon fights.